-Get the broad skillset and practical training you need to succeed as an ESL instructor!
+Get the broad skill set and practical training you need to succeed as an ESL instructor!
 In this degree, you will gain comprehensive knowledge of applied grammar, linguistics, and second language acquisition.
 You will not only learn about the practical use of the English language, but you will also study the syntax and phonology of the major languages of the world so you can better understand how to approach students from a variety of language backgrounds.
-With Liberty’s MA in TESL, you can create a fun and effective learning environment to help English language learners thrive!
+With Liberty’s M.A. in TESL, you can create a fun and effective learning environment to help English language learners thrive!

-How Do I Complete the Admission Requirements for the Online Master of Arts in Teaching English as a Second Language (TESL) Degree?
+How Do I Complete the Admission Requirements for the Master of Arts in Teaching English as a Second Language (TESL) Degree?

-- Apply online or call an Admissions Counselor at (800) 424-9596.
+- Apply online or call an admissions counselor at (800) 424-9596.
 A non-refundable, non-transferable $50 application fee will be posted on the current application upon enrollment (waived for qualifying service members, veterans, and military spouses – documentation verifying military status is required).

 - Fax/scan unofficial college transcripts.
 Unofficial transcripts can be used for acceptance purposes with the submission of a transcript request form.

-- Mail official college transcripts (sealed, unopened copy or via a direct electronic transcript system).
-Regionally or nationally accredited bachelor’s degree with at least a 3.0 for admission in good standing.
+- Mail official college transcripts (sealed, unopened copy or via a direct electronic transcript system) showing a regionally or nationally accredited bachelor’s degree with at least a 3.0 for admission in good standing.
 Students with a GPA between 2.5 and 2.99 may be considered for admission on caution.
 Applicants who have earned a master’s degree or at least 12 graduate credits from an accredited institution will be assessed on the basis of the masters-level degree work. *Please Note: This program requires that you have at least 6 credit hours of undergraduate or graduate language studies courses in order to graduate.
 If you do not already have these courses, you will need to complete them before graduation with the MA in TESL, outside of the degree.

 - Statement of Purpose